Leantime/leantime/README.md

 Leantime is a lean open source project management system for startups and innovators written in PHP, Javascript with MySQL. [https://leantime.io](https://leantime.io)
 <br /><br />

-## Updates ##

-Just released!
-Leantime is now on 2.3.0 beta

-For more details on this release, visit:  https://github.com/Leantime/leantime/releases/tag/v2.2.10

 ## Features: ##
 * Task management using kanban boards, table and calendar views
 * Idea boards & idea kanban boards